nfletton/PlotDirector/README.md

 - Executes [AxiDraw Python API](https://axidraw.com/doc/py_api/) commands contained in a text file
 - Supports definition of reusable sets of API commands for operations such a paintbrush dipping and washing.
 - Notification of plot completion via a webhook
-- Pausing plots at predefined positions
+- Pausing plots for pen color change

 ## Usage
 To use, create a Python virtual environment and run `pip install -r requirements.txt` to install